-Explore the history of redlining and systemic racism in housing with the Polk County Housing Trust Fund's new 5-part video series.
+Explore the history of redlining and systemic racism in housing with our 5-part video series.

 Why is this topic important to understand?

 What are people saying?